Ayut0/Ayut0/README.md

 [LinkedIn](https://www.linkedin.com/in/yutoyama)

 ## 🌱 What I'm focus on
-  **React, Next.JS, TypeScript, Node.js, express.js and SQL(Mongo DB) to become a MERN stack developer**
+  **React, Next.JS, TypeScript, Node.js, express.js and SQL(Postgre) or Mongo DB to become a MERN stack developer**

 ## 👨‍💻 All of my projects are available at
 [Portfolio](https://my-portfolio-two-self-48.vercel.app/)